 When is my garbage and recycling collection day?View Map

-The City of Naperville contracts with Waste Management for its residential garbage collection.
-As of May 1, 2018, residents pay a $12.89 monthly residential refuse/recycling fee on their utility bills, which is one of the most competitive rates in the region.
+The City of Naperville contracts with Groot Industries for its residential garbage collection.
+As of May 1, residents pay a $12.95 monthly residential refuse/recycling fee on their utility bills.
+This agreement, which runs through 2029, delivers the best value over the next 10 years and continues to be one of the most competitive rates in the Chicagoland area.

-If you have a question or concern regarding garbage collection, or a missed pick up, please call Waste Management at (800) 964-8988 from 7 a.m. until 5 p.m.
+Questions or concerns regarding garbage collection, or a missed pick up should be directed to Groot Industries at (630) 892-9294 from 8 a.m. until 5 p.m.

 - Trash must be placed on the curb by 6 a.m on your collection day.

 - Empty containers must be removed from the curb by 7 p.m on your collection day.

 - Containers may be up to 32-gallon in capacity and 60 pounds in weight unless using Naperville garbage carts.
 Naperville garbage carts come in 35-, 68- or 95-gallon sizes and are limited to 220 pounds so trucks can lift them.